cardano-scaling/CIPs/CIP-0164/README.md

 EB body contains references to transactions.
 If a node does not already possess a transaction referenced in the EB, it explicitly requests that transaction from peers.
-The whole process of propagating EBs and referenced transactions is called EB diffusion.
+The whole process of propagating EBs and referenced transactions is called EB transmission.
 Only minimal validation is done before forwarding this data to ensure rapid dissemination while full validity is determined by the [voting committee](#step-3-committee-validation).